dubas-pro/ext-uuid-field/README.md

 Our extension support two versions of UUID.
 The [first(time-based)](https://uuid.ramsey.dev/en/latest/rfc4122/version1.html) and [fourth(random)](https://uuid.ramsey.dev/en/latest/rfc4122/version4.html).
 We've integrated [ramsey/uuid composer package](https://github.com/ramsey/uuid) to generate UUID's in proper way.

-This repo is for comments only, but we do not give any warranty for the theme or installer.
-You install this theme on your own responsibility.
+This repo is for comments only, but we do not give any warranty for the extension or installer.
+You install this extension on your own responsibility.
 We do not provide additional free support.

 ## Requirements
 1. EspoCRM in version higher than 6.0.0.